 The CTMR started in January 2016 as a collaboration between Karolinska Institutet, Science for Life Laboratory (SciLifeLab) and Ferring Pharmaceuticals.
 The center builds on a deep understanding of translational microbiome research and has established a broad technical, biological, clinical and epidemiological platform for studying complex microbiological communities in well-defined human materials.
-A part of the infrastructure at Karolinska Institutet is established within the Clinical Genomics facility at SciLifeLab with access to high-throughput next-generation sequencing capacity.
 The collaboration forms a solid foundation for understanding the contribution of the microbiome to normal physiology and pathophysiology and opens opportunities for development of novel therapies to address gastroenterology, reproductive health and neonatology.

 Scientific Background and Goals

 We are just beginning to understand the effects our microbiome has on us, but it is clear that they can be profound.
 Certain species help digest food and synthesize vitamins.
 Others guide the immune system.
 Different properties of the microbiome have been linked to weight gain, inflammatory bowel disease, colon cancer and other gut disorders, rheumatoid arthritis, hypertension, eczema and autism.
 Infant health even appears to benefit from a proper seeding of microbes at birth, with health consequences ranging into adolescence.
 Recent data indicates that a causal link exists between dysbiosis of the gut microbiome and colon tumorigenesis, inflammatory bowel disease, obesity and asthma.
 Therefore, manipulating the microbiome composition is a potential strategy to prevent the outcome of such diseases.